Table of Contents

 Some metals that are commonly machined include aluminum, brass, bronze, copper, steel, titanium, and zinc.
 In addition, wood, foam, fiberglass, and plastics such as polypropylene can also be machined.

-For many of the small parts and components that are used in a wide range of manufactured products, precision CNC machining is often the fabrication method of choice.
+For many of the small metal parts and precision metal components that are used in a wide range of manufactured products, precision CNC machining is often the fabrication method of choice.

 That is because CNC machining is capable of delivering:

 - A high degree of part complexity